The Link Between Vitamin D & Telomeres — And Why It Matters For Longevity

 The telomere–vitamin D connection.

-While there's a genetic component to telomere length and durability, there seem to be a few things we can do to help support our own telomeres.
+While there's a genetic component to telomere length and durability, there seem to be a few things we can do to help support our own telomeres1.
 Steven Gundry, M.D., heart surgeon and bestselling author of The Longevity Paradox: How To Die Young at a Ripe Old Age, shared an easy one when he appeared on the mindbodygreen podcast: Make sure you're getting enough vitamin D.

-It seems that vitamin D, a hormone that's essential for a number of processes in the body, works by increasing the activity of telomerase, the building blocks of telomeres that protect cellular DNA from aging.
+It seems that vitamin D, a hormone that's essential for a number of processes in the body, works by increasing the activity of telomerase4, the building blocks of telomeres that protect cellular DNA from aging.
 Gundry goes so far as to say that he thinks it's "the greatest hormone that exists."

 While the body gets some vitamin D from food and sunlight, Gundry has noticed that the majority of his patients aren't getting enough of it (even though they live in sunny California).
-Getting levels up to the 600 I.U./day threshold the NIH recommends for adults 19 to 70 years old can require taking a vitamin D supplement, such as mindbodygreen's hemp multi+.*
+Getting levels up to the 600 I.U./day threshold the NIH recommends5 for adults 19 to 70 years old can require taking a vitamin D supplement, such as mindbodygreen's hemp multi+.*

 This multivitamin pairs 1,000 I.U. of vitamin D with nonpsychoactive hemp extract for a relaxing effect on the body.* Since hemp extract touts a high antioxidant count, it can help support healthy immune function in the long run and combat the physical signs of aging like sagging skin, too.* The blend is topped off with rosemary, a plant that has underrated benefits on mood, and black cumin seed, hops, black pepper, and clove for an all-around balancing effect on the body.*